top of page

 In Azure, we can specify a scope at four levels: management group, subscription, resource group, or resource.
 Scopes are structured in a parent-child relationship.
 You can assign roles at any of these levels of scope.

-Azure Scope
+Azure RBAC Scope

 1. We can assign role(s) to a user or group at a certain scope for access control and again can be revoked by removing a role assignment.